 House training your pup is top priority when bringing your new little family member home.
 It’s also one of the most prevalent reasons dogs find themselves homeless or living in an animal shelter.

 Most people underestimate the work and the time required to house train a new dog.
+Potty training dogs isn’t always an easy feat and requires a significant amount of time and patience.
 They get frustrated over cleaning up constant messes and wind up getting rid of their new canine friend altogether.
 This is why it’s so important to think carefully before you bring a new pet home.

 Keep in mind that every dog is unique, and some may catch on more quickly than others during the house training process.
 On average, it takes 4-6 months for a puppy to be potty trained.
 Factors like the size and age of your dog may impact how long it takes to potty train you puppy.
 Remember that consistency is key, and patience is necessary.

 If you are not consistent with your actions when trying to teach your dog what they should and should not be doing, your dog will become confused and not understand what is expected of them.
 Achieving a good outcome depends entirely upon you.